rossanx/akfs/docs/journal.md

             **************************************************************
 </pre>

 Phew!!!!
 That was a bunch of bits!!!
-I hope you could understand the break down.
+I hope you could have understood the break down.

 I will save you from the explanation of the DATA SEGMENT, it's almost the same.
 Humm, not really.
 Let's dig in.
-They are really look alike, IN OUR KERNEL (it could be really different in another project).
+They are really look alike IN OUR KERNEL (it could be really different in another project).
 Take a look:

 <pre>
+                .
    CODE  0x00CF9A000000FFFF (We've just broke down this one) DATA  0x00CF92000000FFFF
                 |